-Considering the current prices, any investor would be happy to find a shiny first edition Pokémon card lying around.
-There’s certainly profit to be made, depending on how long you’re willing to hold onto the cards for.
+Considering the current prices, any investor would be happy to find a shiny first edition Pokémon card.
+There’s certainly profit to be made, depending on how long you’re willing to hold onto the cards.

 “As recent Charizard sales have shown, there’s a massive market of adults who know exactly how popular Pokémon is and are willing to pay top dollar to add the rarest cards to their collection.”

-Prices are a little higher than you might expect, but that’s because there are so many investors, collectors, and fans of the series.
+Prices are a little higher than you might expect, but that’s because the series has so many investors, collectors, and fans.
 A generation of adults grew up consuming games, anime, and collecting cards.
-The constant stream of media (and ever-expanding list of Pokémon) has helped to capture new audiences in the meantime, and they’re likely to want the rarest cards too, when they’ve grown up.
+The constant stream of media (and ever-expanding list of Pokémon) has helped to capture new audiences in the meantime, and they’re likely to want the rarest cards too when they’ve grown up.

 How much will a first-edition Charizard be worth by then?
 Comment below!